Priyanka-Das-Dipa/the_career_maker/README.md

 - In Services Section I have implement a search field where user can search the services by name of the service.
 # Unique Technology
 - React, Firebase, Mamba Ui, React Router DOM, React-Hot-toast, React Icons, SweetAlert.
+- CURD & JWT

 # Project Selling line:
+- The project is about a online Gym and Sports Service website.
+Where a user can find many kinds of services for themselves such as sports and gym related.

 # Project Related Links: